DanThomp507/Angular-To-Do-App/README.md

 # To Do List App

-A simple To Do List App built in Angular
+A simple To Do List App built in Angular to better understand the framework

 ## Development server